voxel51/fiftyone/examples/README.md

 `pseudocode.py` - first draft pseudocode for `fiftyone`

-`test_database_conn.py` - test that you have the MongoDB server properly installed

 `download_data.py` - download test data (images and JSON labels)

 `mongodb/` - example that ingests and explores data **WITHOUT** using `fiftyone`

+`datamodel/` - example scripts for interacting with the database/model